vectronic/website/src/content/privacy-policy.md

 Your comment data will be processed using [Slack](https://slack.com) and [Netlify](https://www.netlify.com).
 Both of these services have implemented all necessary standards to comply with GDPR.
 If your comment is accepted it will appear on this website with your name (and not your email address).

-### Subscription Processing

-Your email and name data will be processed using [Slack](https://slack.com), [Netlify](https://www.netlify.com) and [SendInBlue](https://www.sendinblue.com).
-All of these services have implemented all necessary standards to comply with GDPR.
-Your email address and name will never be shared.

 ## Cookies